 How To Write A Business Plan

-If you want to learn how to write a business plan, you need to analyze your business idea.
 You need to determine the elements that will give you the best chance for being successful and make them a part of your written plan.
 A good solid business plan will guide you to success.
 The approach to writing a business plan used by the SBA (Small Business Administration) is detailed below.

 1. Who is your audience for your business plan?
 Is it for your use only, as a tool for obtaining financing, or a document to unite business partners in a common goal?

 3. Who are the potential customers for your product or service and why will they purchase it from you?
+What is your competitive advantage?

 What goes into a business plan?
 Consider these four elements: